japila-books/spark-sql-internals/docs/logical-operators/Statistics.md

-title: Statistics

-# Statistics -- Estimates of Plan Statistics and Query Hints
+# Statistics &mdash; Size Estimates and Query Hints

 [[creating-instance]]
 `Statistics` holds the statistics estimates and query hints of a logical operator: